Continual Learning of Knowledge Graph Embeddings: Experimental Setup

 \item Repeat steps 1-4 until no training triples exist in $\mathcal{G}$ or a predefined number of iterations are completed. \end{small_ind_enumerate}

-We generated three CKGE datasets with $n=5$ sessions using our approach.
-As stated earlier, two of our datasets are extensions of established benchmarks in the knowledge graph embedding community (WN18RR and FB15K237~\cite{dettmers2018convolutional}), and the third is an extension of a knowledge graph used in robotics (AI2Thor~\cite{daruna2019robocse}).
+We generated three CKGE datasets with $n=5$ sessions using our approach on two established benchmark knowledge graphs in the graph embedding community (WN18RR and FB15K237~\cite{dettmers2018convolutional}) and a knowledge graph used in robotics (AI2Thor~\cite{daruna2019robocse}).
 Tables~\ref{tbl:benchmark_datasets} and \ref{tbl:robot_dataset} report statistics of each dataset.
 The columns of the tables denote the learning session (LS-X, X$\in[1,5]$), while rows correspond to the statistics, e.g., $|E^{n}|$ is the size of the entity set.
 Individual cells indicate the value, with coverage with respect to the original knowledge graph shown in parentheses.
 For instance, in LS-2 of WN18RR-5-LS, there are $20,389$ entities and $73\%$ of all entities in WN18RR have been observed.
-Our sampling strategy (empirically) produces datasets with better coverage and higher percentages of new training triples each learning session, i.e., more challenging datasets for CKGE, in comparison with previous methods such as entity sampling~\cite{song2018enriching}.
-Furthermore, our sampling strategy makes the distribution of the $n$ training sets more closely match the original $\mathcal{D}_{Tr}$ than entity sampling by ensuring that each training triple is only sampled once \big($\mathcal{D}^{n}_{Tr}\,\bigcap\,\mathcal{D}^{n+1}_{Tr}\!=\!\emptyset\,\forall\,n$\big).
+Note that our sampling strategy empirically produces datasets with better coverage and higher percentages of new training triples each learning session, i.e., more challenging datasets for CKGE, than previous methods such as entity sampling~\cite{song2018enriching}.
+Furthermore, our sampling strategy makes the distribution of the $n$ training sets more closely match the original $\mathcal{D}_{Tr}$ than entity sampling by ensuring sampling without replacement \big($\mathcal{D}^{n}_{Tr}\,\bigcap\,\mathcal{D}^{n+1}_{Tr}\!=\!\emptyset\,\forall\,n$\big).
+In addition to our chosen sampling strategy, we repeated all experiments with two other sampling strategies, entity and relation sampling, detailed in the Appendix.

 \textbf{Evaluation procedure:} The evaluation task is to predict complete triplets from incomplete ones in test splits $\mathcal{D}^{n}_{Te}$, i.e., predict $h$ given $(r, t)$ or $t$ given $(h, r)$.
 To perform triplet prediction, each test triplet $(h,r,t)$ is first corrupted by replacing the head (or tail) entity with every other possible entity in the current session $\mathcal{E}^{n}$.
 Then, to avoid underestimating the embedding performance, we remove all corrupted test triplets that still represent a valid relationship between the corresponding entities; this is known as the “filtered” setting in the literature~\cite{bordes2013translating}.
 Last, scores are computed for each test triplet and its (remaining) corrupted triplets using the scoring function $f(h, r, t)$ (defined below), then ranked in descending order.